jkey-67/spyglass/README.md

 `win> python spyglass.py`

-You need a private third party application key stored in src\eve_api_key.py
+You need a private third party application key stored in src\eve_api_key.py like

 `CLIENTS_API_KEY = "-top-secret-api-key-"`

-Currently, users with Windows may choose Qt 5.15.2  inside requirements.txt
+Currently, users with Windows may want to choose Qt 5.15.2 inside requirements.txt

 ## The background of Spyglass

-DENCI-Spyglass is forked out from qt5 branche of [Crypta-Eve/spyglass](https://github.com/Crypta-Eve/spyglass)
+DENCI-Spyglass is forked out from qt5 branch of [Crypta-Eve/spyglass](https://github.com/Crypta-Eve/spyglass)

 Spyglass is a project aimed at the continuation to the work done on the Vintel tool by [Xanthos](https://github.com/Xanthos-Eve) which can be found [Xanthos-Eve/vintel](https://github.com/Xanthos-Eve/vintel).